Kambalda Nickel Operations

 Kambalda Nickel Operations or Kambalda Nickel Mine is a surface and underground nickel mine as well as a nickel concentrator, near Kambalda East, Western Australia.
 The deposit was discovered in 1954 and the mine opened in 1967, operated by WMC Resources which was taken over by BHP in 2005.
-Prior to this, between 20001 and 2003, WMC ceased mining operations at Kambalda and divested itself of the mining assets.
+Prior to this, between 2001 and 2003, WMC ceased mining operations at Kambalda and divested itself of the mining assets.

 BHP, through its Nickel West operations, continues to operate the Kambalda Nickel Concentrator, with the facility having been shut down from 2018 to 2022.
-The mining leases are predominantly with Mincor Resources which has intermittently mined the former WMC workings.
+The mining leases were predominantly with Mincor Resources which had intermittently mined the former WMC workings.
+In 2023, Wyloo Metals acquired Mincor Resources.

 Kambalda was the first nickel mine in Western Australia.
-The mine also caused an international dispute between Singapore and Australia over nuclear waste disposal when a Caesium-137 density gauge lost at Kambalda contaminated a furnace in Singapore in 1978.
+The mine also caused an international dispute between Singapore and Australia over nuclear waste disposal when a caesium-137 density gauge lost at Kambalda contaminated a furnace in Singapore in 1978.